harsita-keerthi/odin-recipes/README.md

 # odin-recipes
 This is a simple recipe website using basic HTML knowledge.
-It contains a main index page with a few links to various recipes across the internet.
-It utilizes my knowledge of images and links and how to display them using HTML.
+It contains a main index page with a relative paths to individual recipe pages.
+The recipe pages contain an image, brief description of the recipe, an ingredients list, and a list of steps.